richstokes/Forza-data-tools/README.md

 Enable JSON server `-j` (Will expose a server on http://localhost:8080/forza)
 Disable realtime terminal output `-d`

+&nbsp;

 ##### Example (Forza Horizon)
 `fdt -z -j -c log.csv`

 ##### Example (Forza Motorsport)
 `fdt -c -j log.csv`

+&nbsp;

 ### JSON Data
-If the `-j` flag is provided, JSON data Will be available at: http://localhost:8080/forza -- currently a bit of a hack, but it works!
+If the `-j` flag is provided, JSON data will be available at: http://localhost:8080/forza -- currently a bit of a hack, but it works!
 Could be used to make a web dashboard interface or something similar.
-JSON Format is an array of objects containing the various data types.
+JSON Format is an array of objects containing the various Forza data types.

 &nbsp;

-There is an example JavaScript dashboard in the `/dash` directory.
+There is a basic example JavaScript dashboard in the `/dash` directory.

 &nbsp;